'I almost went crazy one day' - Lukaku describes life in isolation | Goal.com

 The two strikers didn’t only discuss the pandemic and when the subject turned to football the former Chelsea striker admitted he was a Juventus target but said his heart was always set on Inter and linking up with coach Antonio Conte.

-"It is true, but my mind has always been at Inter and their coach,” he confessed.

-“The Nerazzurri were my favorite team as a child thanks to Adriano, Ronaldo and Christian Vieri, with whom I now have an excellent relationship.
+“The Nerazzurri were my favorite team as a child thanks to Adriano, Ronaldo and Christian Vieri, with whom I now have an excellent relationship," Lukaku revealed.

 “Conte already wanted me at Chelsea, I have never had any doubts and since I arrived in Milan I have concentrated on training and on returning to the best form.”